taw00/howto/howto-configure-swap-file-for-linux.md

-# HowTo: Configure a Swap File on a Linux System
+# HowTo: Configure Swap with a Swap File for a Linux System

 Your applications consume memory.
 What happens when an application maxes out the memory pool available?
 It could destabilize your application and maybe your